 Residual Income Tax (RIT)

-Terminal Tax is due by 7 February following the tax year end, or 7 April if you use an accountant.
+Terminal Tax is due by 7 February following the tax year end, or 7 April if you have an extension of time, which you will generally have if you use an accountant.

 Managing Your Income Tax

-Likewise, you second and third Provisional Tax dates, and your Terminal Tax date, all come after you have earned the money that you’re paying the tax on.
+Likewise, your second and third Provisional Tax dates, and your Terminal Tax date, all come after you have earned the money that you’re paying the tax on.

 As a simple example, consider Tom, a consultant charging fees of $120,000 per year and business expenses of $40,000.
 His taxable profit is $80,000: